Pretz

 Pretz (プリッツ, Purittsu) is a Japanese snack made by Ezaki Glico.
 Like Ezaki Glico's other popular snack, Pocky, Pretz is stick-shaped and comes with a texture similar to pretzels.
-Unlike Pocky, Pretz is dusted with seasonings instead of enrobed in a flavoured fudge.
+Unlike Pocky, Pretz is dusted with seasonings instead of being enrobed in a flavoured fudge.

 Pretz comes in multiple varieties and three sizes: Regular, Kid's, and Giant.
 Most Pretz come in the Regular size, with some flavours also being offered in Giant size.
 The Kid's size is a smaller pack of Pretz and is sweeter to appeal to children.
 Kid's packages also come with a cartoon child on the package.
 The Double Pretz variety offers two separate flavours on a single Pretz stick (one flavor on each half) and the Meets Wine variety is a cheese-flavored Pretz named to suggest it be paired with wine.

 Flavors

-Pretz also differs from Pocky in that most of the flavours are savory rather than sweet.
+Pretz also differs from Pocky, with most of the flavours being savory rather than sweet.
 The following is a list of existing Pretz flavors: